codes1gn/chopper/README.md

 # Chopper - Composable Computing Frameworks targeting Large-scale Heterogeneous Computing

+Chopper is an entire computing framework prototype for not only machine learning.
+We carried the design philosophy of composite modularized through the whole project, built with flexible way and decoupled each constituent sub-modules with others, which provides a natural convenience of rapid prototyping and evolution speed.

+In the architecture shown below:

+- Frontend is pluggable for easy expansion;
-Chopper is a computing framework prototype that is built with composite modularized design to achieve decoupleness between modules and ensure rapid prototyping and evolution speed.
-It builds with more flexible ways that allows you register new breed of frontend/backend implementations and compare with each other.
-It also relies on MLIR to provide fruitful manifolds and toolchains that allows you play with the IR design of the compiler part, the architecture is shown below.
-The runtime is built with RUST for maximal confidence in both memory and thread safety, and hence leverage the human hassles and efforts for maintainness largely.
+- MLIR-based Compiler keeps inherited fruitful manifolds and toolchains available
+- Runtime is built with RUST for maximal confidence in both memory and thread safety and hence leverage the human hassles and efforts for maintainness largely

+For Users, Developers and players, you can

+- Simply run an end-to-end program with provided fronted
+- Register new breed of Frontend implementations and make a comparison
+- Custom IR design and conversion during the process of compiling
+- Add new Backend according to interface of the unique HAL(Hardware Abstract Level)

 # Status

 ## Key Features

 - [x] A whole stack textual round-trippable IR system to enable easy debug and maintain
 - [x] Decoupled build system setting, allows less-deps build and dev
 - [x] Toolchains independently set up in frontend, compiler and runtime modules